Allegheny College

 Title:Associate Provost for Institutional Effectiveness, Strategic Planning and Assessment

-Office:Bentley Hall 210
+Office:Bentley Hall, 210

-Address Line 1:520 North Main St
+Address Line 1:520 North Main Street

 Zipcode16,335